-Iolani Palace Tour: A self-guided tour inside a true Hawaiian treasure – Iolani Palace – awaits.
+Iolani Palace Tour: A self-guided audio tour inside a true Hawaiian treasure – Iolani Palace – awaits.
 This is the only royal palace in the United States and was the official residence of the Hawaiian Kingdom's last two monarchs, King Kalakaua, who built the palace in 1882, and his sister and successor, Queen Lili'uokalani.

 Sightseeing: Stop at Pali Lookout for pictures.
 Drive by Hawaii’s sacred Royal Mausoleum, Mauna ‘Ala.
 Walk by Kawaiha’o Church to King Kamehameha statue for pictures.